Our aim is sustain and develop a good better education experience of ‘Primary’ education for our young people in the communities in which they reside.

 Complaints, Data, Distinctive Ethos, SIAMS new framework, Leadership in Action – Beyond the measurable, Introduction to Governance, GDPR, Special Needs, Federation networks.

-Our major aims for the forthcoming year 2019 to 2020 are as follows;
+Our major aims for the forthcoming year 2021 -22 are as follows;

 - To work with our two Co-Heads on moving the Federation forward in terms of curriculum, teaching and learning and finance.